What is ergonomics? Why is it important? Which ergonomic accessories are worth buying?

 What is Ergonomics?

-This is without even mentioning the potential negative health effects of remaining stationary for prolonged periods through the day.
+This is without even mentioning the potential negative health effects of remaining stationary for prolonged periods throughout the day.

 Poorly designed or improperly configured chairs, computer monitors positioned at the incorrect height and keyboards placed up too high on desktops and worksurfaces plague offices everywhere.
 Fortunately, there is a cure for this epidemic; ergonomically designed furniture and accessories.